Skip to content

 Doing business in Singapore

 Nicknamed the “Lion City”, Singapore’s rich cultural heritage, robust economy and world-class infrastructure make it an especially attractive option for foreign investors.
-The key to success in this vibrant jurisdiction hinges on a deep understanding of how cultural nuances shape the business environment.
+The key to success in this vibrant jurisdiction is a deep understanding of how cultural nuances shape the business environment.

-Spanning an area of 734.3 square kilometres and home to just under six million people, Singapore is the third most densely populated country in the world.
+Spanning an area of just 734.3 square kilometres and home to around six million people, Singapore is the third most densely populated country in the world.

-Despite its size, Singapore boasts a robust and stable economy that is underpinned by a vibrant financial services sector and a strong focus on value-added manufacturing.
+Despite its size, Singapore boasts a robust and stable economy that is underpinned by a thriving financial services sector and a strong focus on value-added manufacturing.

 Singapore is a member of several international trade alliances, including the World Trade Organization (WTO), Asia-Pacific Economic Cooperation (APEC) and the Association of Southeast Asian Nations (ASEAN).